Middleton-Lab/jnt/README.md

 # jnt #

-An R package to carry out the Johnson-Neyman Technique for ANCOVA
+An R package to carry out the Johnson-Neyman Technique for ANCOVA.